meetparikh12/expense-tracker/README.md

 # expense-tracker
 Expense Tracker is a responsive web-application created using MERN stack where users can authenticate themselves by registering on the site and then after can track their expenses by adding new transaction each time for their income/expense.

+Modules covered are:

+- User Management
+- Image-Upload Functionality
-- Modules covered are User Management, Image-Upload Functionality and Outlay Tracking mechanism.
+- Outlay Tracking Mechanism

-- Routes for users and their transaction have been created using REST API.

-- Authentication and Authorization has been provided using Json web token (JWT).
+Routes for users and their transaction have been created using REST API.
+Authentication and Authorization has been provided using Json web token (JWT).

 Link to the project: https://outlay-tracker.netlify.app